 A deeper dive into some key numbers from the Week 11 matchup against the Cleveland Browns.

 There's no way to start this week's By the Numbers without recoginizing the new Steelers Sack King.
-LB William Gay (77.5) is the new Steelers all-time sack leader, surpassing Jason Gildon (77.0) after logging a solo sack of Browns QB Cody Kessler in the third quarter.
+LB James Harrison (77.5) is the new Steelers all-time sack leader, surpassing Jason Gildon (77.0) after logging a solo sack of Browns QB Cody Kessler in the third quarter.
 Harrison's first NFL sack came on November 14, 2004, also in Cleveland.
 Long live the King!

 Including Harrison's record-breaking sack, the Steelers defense recorded 8 total sacks by 6 different players for a total loss of 70 yards against the Cleveland Browns.
 Those players are: